-Given the current political climate and influence of populist parties, transnational families face an uncertain future in many EU countries and now also in traditional countries of immigration.
-Since 2010, policies have been left largely untouched in 14 MIPEX countries (mostly new and small countries of immigration), improved in 12 (+4 on average) and restricted in 10 (-5 on average), including AU (-3), CA (-3) and NZ (-4).
-Family reunion is increasingly politicised, with policies changed based on electoral promises, not robust evaluations.
-Policies are mostly restricted based on statistics about the number of applications, not on evidence of their impact on integration.
-Improvements are often based on European law and the results of court cases by transnational families.
+Given the current political climate and increasing populist influence, transnational families face an uncertain future.
+Since 2015, policies have remained largely unchanged in 35 MIPEX countries (mostly new and small countries of immigration), and improved in 10 (+7 on average).
+Restrictions have increased in seven countries, including Belgium (-11), Turkey (-7) and the US (-9).
+Family reunification is increasingly politicised, and policies are mainly restricted according to numbers of applications, rather than to integration-related evidence.
+Improvements tend to be made based on European law and the results of court cases by transnational families.

 Security of status

 - Discretionary procedures in most countries (39) mean that families who meet the legal requirements can still be rejected on various grounds.
 Discretion is a major problem in newer destination countries.

 - Personal circumstances considered: Some—if not all—of an applicant's links to the country must be weighted in their favour, including evidence of physical or emotional violence (all factors in 20, mostly Western European countries, Argentina, Australia, Brazil, Canada, Japan and Mexico).

 - Residence permits for family members are as long and renewable as that of their sponsor in 25 countries (mostly Western Europe and traditional destination countries).

 - The path to an autonomous residence permit is discretionary and long, up to five years, in half of the MIPEX countries (24).